Data-driven spectral decomposition and forecasting of ergodic dynamical systems

 Figure~\ref{figMixing3TorusForecast} displays forecast results for the mean and standard deviation of these observables obtained via the method in Section~\ref{secImplementationT} for $ l = 13 $ ($n=\text{19,683}$) and an ensemble forecast with 10,000 particles using the perfect model.
-Because this system is mixing, expectation values with respect to the time-dependent probability measures $ \mu_t $ converge to expectation values with respect to $ \mu $ (see Remark~\ref{remPredictability}).
-This late-time behavior is clearly evident in the ensemble forecast results, but as it turns out it is particularly challenging to emulate with the nonparametric model consisting of a finite collection of coupled oscillators.
-That is, the stochastic behavior of this mixing deterministic system involves the generation of arbitrarily small lengthscales in the time-dependent densities $ \rho_t $, and as a result any diffusion-free algorithm that attempts to replicate this behavior via a finite collection of deterministic systems will ultimately fail at late times.
-In Fig.~\ref{figMixing3TorusForecast}, the nonparametric model is able to accurately track the mean and standard deviation of the ensemble forecast over times less than the the equilibrium relaxation time of the perfect model, but eventually develops spurious oscillations.
+Because this system is mixing, expectation values with respect to the time-dependent probability measures $ \mu_t $ converge to expectation values with respect to $ \mu $.
+This late-time behavior is clearly evident in the ensemble forecast results, but it is not well emulated by the nonparametric model consisting of a finite collection of coupled oscillators.
+That is, the late-time behavior of this mixing deterministic system involves the generation of arbitrarily small lengthscales in the densities $ \rho_t $, and as a result any diffusion-free algorithm that attempts to replicate this behavior via a finite collection of deterministic oscillators will ultimately fail at late times.
+In Fig.~\ref{figMixing3TorusForecast}, the nonparametric model is able to accurately track the mean and standard deviation of the ensemble forecast over times less than the the equilibrium relaxation time of the true model, but eventually develops spurious oscillations.
 The latter are possibly due to aliasing effects in the finite-bandwidth representation of $ \rho_t $, and could be suppressed at a fixed time $ t $ by increasing $ l $.
-However, failure to relax to the correct equilibrium should occur at long-enough times for fixed $ l $.
+However, unless diffusion is added, failure to relax to the correct equilibrium should always occur at long-enough times for fixed $ l $.
 Note that the consequences of this shortcoming may not be particularly detrimental if the timescale at which the nonparametric model deviates from the perfect model is comparable or exceeds the intrinsic predictability limits for the given initial distribution and forecast observable (as is the case in Fig.~\ref{figMixing3TorusForecast}).